17th Parliament of Sri Lanka: 2024

 The new government's first policy statement was presented to the parliament on 21 November 2024 by the president.
 A debate on the government's policy statement took place from 3 to 5 December 2024 and was passed unanimously.

 On 5 December 2024, an interim vote on account was presented to parliament, initiating the debate.
 Following the conclusion of the debate, the vote on account was passed without a formal vote on 6 December 2024.

 2025

 On 9 January 2025, the prime minister presented the 2025 Appropriation Bill to Parliament, outlining the government's proposed expenditure for the financial year from 1 January to 31 December 2025.
 This marked the bill's first reading.
 The second reading, also known as the budget speech, was delivered by the president on 17 February.
 On 21 March 2025, Parliament passed the budget at its third reading, with amendments, by a majority of 114 votes, with 159 votes in favour and 45 against.

 On 26 September 2025, the government presented the 2026 Appropriation Bill to Parliament.
 The second reading was delivered on 7 November by the president and was passed on 14 November by a majority of 118, with 160 MPs voting in favour and 42 voting against.
+The third reading of the bill was passed on 5 December 2025 with a majority of 157 votes with 158 MPs voting in favour and 1 voting against.

+On 18 December 2025, the government presented a supplementary estimate of Rs.
+500 billion, approximately US$1.615 billion, to assist individuals affected by Cyclone Ditwah and to rebuild damaged infrastructure.
+Parliament debated the estimate on 19 December and approved it unanimously.